-Natural gas and LNG are generally viewed as cleaner-burning fuels that. might contribute to a lower carbon future.
-Climate change negotiations have noted that natural gas can be used as a bridge to a renewable energy future in countries currently using higher-carbon fuels, including coal, oil, and diesel for cooking, power generation, or heating and cooling.
-As economies develop, the need for energy will continue to grow not only for base natural gas but for natural gas derivative products, such as fertilizers, for agriculture.
-There is controversy in the methane and carbon emissions life cycle and contradictions that result from LNG project development, liquefaction, transportation, storage, regasification, distribution, and end-use of LNG.
-Methane and carbon dioxide emissions are powerful greenhouse gases.
+Natural gas and LNG are viewed as part of a balanced approach to addressing environmental concerns that supports innovation, lowers greenhouse gas emissions, grows our economies, and strengthens energy security.
+Natural gas has contributed to lower emissions in many countries, in particular it has allowed the United States to be a leader in emissions reduction.
+Natural gas can be used for cooking, power generation, or heating and cooling.
+As economies develop, the need for energy will continue to grow not only for natural gas for export and power generation but also as an input to natural gas derived products, such as fertilizers and petrochemicals.
 Throughout the value chain, natural gas and LNG development should seek to minimize and reduce emissions.
 In an LNG facility, small gas flares are needed for operational safety but flaring should be minimized.
 Methane emissions must be measured and mitigated against throughout the value chain, including processing equipment, pipelines, storage tanks, valves, compressors, and other fugitive sources.